cycronix/JiffyCam/README.md

 ## Overview

-JiffyCam is a modern replacement for vidcap that uses Streamlit for the UI to capture video from a camera, detect objects, save frames, and browse historical images.
+JiffyCam is a portable all-Python webapp that uses Streamlit for the UI to capture video from a camera, detect objects, save frames, and browse historical images.
 It provides an intuitive interface for real-time video capture and historical image browsing with time-based navigation.

 ## Features